KatjaGlassConsulting/clinicalOpenSourcePortal/article/2018-12-14-OSGeneral.md

 advantages?
 And what are the risks in our industry?
 This article will give you a short introduction and hopefully make you think about how we can go forward with open source.

-Too long to read? [:movie_camera: Here](https://www.youtube.com/watch?v=af321V1XkTI) is a 7 minute video with the content.
+Too long to read?
+[Here](https://www.youtube.com/watch?v=af321V1XkTI) is a 7 minute video with the content.

 ## Pinnacle21 Community as Open Source Example